google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/media-source-extensions.md

   }
 }</pre>

-In Chrome I have the option of getting the media file's contents as a `ReadableStream` or an `ArrayBuffer`.
-Virtually all other browsers return an `ArrayBuffer`.
-I'm going to show both methods.
-The procedure for getting an `ArrayBuffer` from `fetch()` is slightly different from what's done in XHR.

 ## Process the response object

 The code looks almost done, but the media doesn't play.
 We need to get media